 Explaining how the internet has become an increasingly centralized network, he talks about Blockchain, which he describes as “a ledger of information where every actor can write something.
 And […] you don’t need a central entity to govern this type of network.

-These Ted Talks, short and available for everyone, can be the starting point for approaching Artificial Intelligence, sometimes seen as something complex and inaccessible.
+These Ted Talks, concise and within everyone's reach, can be the starting point for approaching Artificial Intelligence, sometimes seen as something complex and inaccessible.

 Also, they allow enthusiasts of the sector to explore the various facets of AI, which is increasingly present in our lives.

-Read also: Top 5 podcasts on Artificial Intelligence.
+Read also: Top 7 podcasts on Artificial Intelligence